IoT4pi/LoRa-APRS-Sender/README.md

 This program, or parts of it, may not be used for or in connection with any commercial purpose without the explicit permission of the author Stuart Robinson.

-Die Software des Senders wurde geändert, sodass die GPS Daten einerseitz in Klartext oder in komprimierter Form (Mic-e) übertragen werden.
+Die Software des Senders wurde geändert, sodass die GPS Daten einerseits in Klartext oder in komprimierter Form (Mic-e) übertragen werden.
 Sender arbeitet LoRa APRS Gateway zusammen.

 Ändere die Zeile 43 mit